MicrosoftDocs/azure-docs/includes/functions-add-output-binding-example-all-langs.md

 :::code language="csharp" source="~/functions-docs-csharp/functions-add-output-binding-storage-queue-isolated/HttpExample.cs" range="33-38" highlight="3":::

 ---
+The way you define the output binding depends on your process model.
 For more information, including links to example binding code that you can refer to, see [Add bindings to a function](../articles/azure-functions/add-bindings-existing-function.md?tabs=csharp#manually-add-bindings-based-on-examples).
 ::: zone-end
 ::: zone pivot="programming-language-java"